FreeRTOS/FreeRTOS-Kernel/Test/VeriFast/tasks/vTaskSwitchContext/README.md

 # FreeROTS VeriFast Proofs
-This directory contains an unbounded proof memory safety and thread safety proof for the core of the task scheduler: `vTaskSwitchContext` The proof ensures that no call to `vTaskSwitchContext` that complies with the specified precondition results in unsafe memory accesses.
-It also ensures that concurrent instances of `vTaskSwitchContext` running on diffierent cores are mutually thread safe.
+This directory contains an unbounded memory safety and thread safety proof for the core of the task scheduler: `vTaskSwitchContext` The proof ensures that no call to `vTaskSwitchContext` that complies with the specified precondition results in unsafe memory accesses.
+It also ensures that concurrent instances of `vTaskSwitchContext` running on different cores are mutually thread safe.